 Answer: Yes, the following provisions have to be complied with in case of foreign filings by Indian Residents:

-– If an application is filed in India, then there is a mandatory waiting period for at least 6 weeks before filing outside India, else a request for Foreign filing permit at the patent office must be submitted and only after getting the permit can the filing be done outside India.
+– If an application is filed in India, then there is a mandatory waiting period for at least 6 weeks before filing outside India, else a request for a foreign filing permit at the patent office must be submitted, and only after getting the permit can the filing be done outside India.

-– If the applicant wants to file directly outside India, without filing in India first, then again, a request for Foreign filing permit at the patent office must be submitted and only after getting the permit can the filing be done outside India.
+– If the applicant wants to file directly outside India, without filing in India first, then again, a request for a foreign filing permit at the patent office must be submitted, and only after getting the permit can the filing be done outside India.

-Failure to take permission from IPO before filing of foreign application can lead to abandonment of the Indian Patent application and if granted, then revocation of the patent.
-One might even face imprisonment up to 2 years or fine or both.
+Failure to take permission from IPO before the filing of foreign application can lead to the abandonment of the Indian Patent application and if granted, then revocation of the patent.
+One might even face imprisonment up to 2 years or a fine or both.

 9. What is the relevant date from the infringement perspective?

-Answer: Although suit for infringement can only be instituted after the grant of patent, patentee shall have privileges as if patent was granted on the date of publication of application, and when suing for infringement the patent owner can sue backdate and claim damages from the date of infringement or publication of patent application whichever is later.
+Answer: Although suit for infringement can only be instituted after the grant of a patent, the patentee shall have privileges as if the patent was granted on the date of publication of application, and when suing for infringement the patent owner can sue to backdate and claim damages from the date of infringement or publication of patent application whichever is later.

 10. When does the applicant have to pay any annuity/ maintenance/ renewal fees for the maintenance of the patent?